Nadia Santos: Biography

 Nadia continued to try to learn more about her mother, which led her to bond somewhat with Jack.
 During the fourth season, she was romantically involved with her CIA colleague, Eric Weiss.

 Nadia is troubled by a recurring dream in which she and Sydney fight to the death.
 In the fourth season, she is shot by terrorist Anna Espinosa and left in a medically induced coma for several days, avoiding a second assassination attempt in the hospital thanks to quick thinking on the part of her father.
 Against medical advice, Jack Bristow revives Nadia from the coma in order to obtain vital information regarding the whereabouts of a chemical bomb stolen by Anna; although Nadia survives this, Jack's actions threaten to unravel a larger plan between him and Sloane.

 On a mission to stop Elena Derevko from implementing her endgame by activating a giant Mueller device over Russia, Nadia is infected with a compound which turns her into a mindless killing machine and (true to Rambaldi's prophecy) she tries to kill her sister.
 Nadia nearly kills Sydney but is shot by her father.
 She survives the gunshot and as season 4 ends is in a coma as CIA doctors work to find a cure for her condition.

 The character is not a regular during the early episodes of season 5, although the hunt for a cure is shown as a prime motivator for Sloane's actions.
 Nadia does make a non-speaking cameo at the conclusion of the episode "Solo"; in a later episode, Nadia was briefly revived from her coma by Prophet Five as a way of continuing Sloane's support.

 In the episode "30 Seconds", Nadia is finally revived permanently when Sloane administers to her a drug designed by Rambaldi, though in order for it to work, he must first kill her (which he does by suffocating her).
 After her revival, Nadia returns to live with Sydney and wrestle with her feelings towards her father.
 At the end of the episode, she finally confronts him about his obsession with Rambaldi when she discovers a Rambaldi artifact ("Page 47") hidden in Sloane's home.
 When she tries to destroy the page Sloane, in a brief fit of madness, pushes her into a glass coffee table.
 A shard of glass punctures her neck and Nadia is killed.

 Nadia appeared in subsequent episodes as an apparition who haunts (and distracts) Sloane as he works to complete his endgame.
 When Sloane asks her why she is haunting him, she replies it's because he wants her to.
-In the end, as Sloane lies seemingly trapped forever in Rambaldi's tomb, Nadia's apparition appears saying "You're all alone", Sloane retorts with "At least I have you", to which Nadia replies "No!" and fades away leaving an immortal Sloane now alone.
+In the end, as a now immortal Sloane lies seemingly trapped forever in Rambaldi's tomb, Nadia's apparition appears saying "You're all alone", Sloane retorts with "At least I have you", to which Nadia replies "No!" and fades away leaving Sloane forever alone.

 Nadia spoke English, Portuguese, Spanish, Russian, and German on her missions.